Deveo/deveo-ui/README.md

 This project acts as a showcase for the Deveo UI components.

-To get started, you'll first need to run SASS compilation,
+To get started, you'll first need to run SASS compilation with

-    $ grunt sass
+    $ gulp sass

+or

+    $ gulp

+if you want to compile and watch the directory for changes.

-then start up the server,
+Then start up the server,

     $ node app.js

 and finally access the app with your browser.